particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 <img src="/assets/images/remote-diagnostics/diagnostic-failure.png"
 class="full-width" />
 <p class="caption">This Remote Diagnostic test reports a problem because the
-SIM is deactivated, causing 3 tests to fail</p>
+SIM is deactivated<br/>causing 3 tests to fail</p>

 In this state, the test will be marked clearly as failing with a red "X" icon.
 In this case, we are not able to successfully communicate with the Particle device.
 The device layer is marked as unhealthy, and we see that the device is unresponsive.

+Anytime the Remote Diagnostic tests fail, there will be a course of action suggested in the test results summary.
+These calls-to-action are designed to help your team quickly identify a solution to the connectivity issue that has arisen.
+In this scenario, the call to action is simple &mdash; reactivate the SIM.
+Remote Diagnostics provides this call-to-action intelligently based on the test failures.

 To help uncover what the cause of the issue might be, the last known device diagnostic reading is displayed.
 For this device, we can see that the SIM card is deactivated.
 This prevents the device from connecting and the cellular network from initiatiing a session.
-The call to action is simple &mdash; reactivate the SIM.
-Remote Diagnostics provides this call-to-action intelligently based on the test failures.